lactose/linc/README.md

   // both 'register' and 'validation' functions are executed, since
   // 'selectParent' is only called once, with 'document' as context Linc.run('.account', { context: document });

+  // Runs all widgets in all namespaces except for the .account
+  // namespace
+  Linc.run({ all: true, exclude: '.account'});

   // You can also pass data to all modules called Linc.add('header.updates', function ( data ) {